-Continuing University of Windsor field crew members who worked with fishes, macroinvertebrates, and water quality sampling had worked on the project in 2017, and so only a review and refresher of protocols was needed for those individuals.
+Continuing University of Windsor field crew members who worked with fishes, macro-invertebrates, and water quality sampling had worked on the project since 2017, and so only a review and refresher of protocols was needed for those individuals.
 They were also engaged in training new field crew members.
-The training and review included instruction in GPS use, EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 68 of 120 assessment of whether sites met project criteria (open water connection to lake, presence of a wetland, safe access for crew), identification of vegetation zones to be sampled, water quality sample collection, preprocessing and shipping to water quality labs, calibrating and reading field instruments and meters, setting, removing, cleaning and transporting fyke nets, and protocols for collecting and preserving macroinvertebrates.
+The training and review included instruction in GPS use, assessment of whether sites met project criteria (open water connection to lake, presence of a wetland, safe access for crew), identification of vegetation zones to be sampled, water quality sample collection, preprocessing and shipping to water quality labs, calibrating and reading field instruments and meters, setting, removing, cleaning and transporting fyke nets, and protocols for collecting and preserving macroinvertebrates.
 Crews received additional training and testing in field data and lab entry.
 All field personnel were given refreshers in basic fish identification training.

-University of Windsor crew leaders in 2017 were Stephanie Johnson (with two prior years of experience on the project), and co-PI Joseph Gathman.
-Previous crew members assisted with training and logistics, as well as field sampling.
-New crew members worked with returning crew members.
+University of Windsor crew leaders in 2019 were Stephanie Johnson (three prior years of experience on the project), and co-PI Joseph Gathman.
+Previous crew members Jessica Robson and Nathan Tuck received certification for identifying common fishes and Species at Risk through the Royal Ontario Museum's course in fish identification.
 All field team members were given field and lab safety training, and were required to re-read the Standard Operating Procedures for the project.
 New members were trained in all project procedures, and were certified by crew leader Joseph Gathman in late June.
 Mid-season checks were performed in early August.
 All field sampling was directly supervised by Joseph Gathman or Stephanie Johnson.